RamanMaan/plantr/README.md

     + Replaces the HSQLDB with the stub database, so it doesn't crash immediately.
     + Unfortunately many of the features in the iteration will not work with the stub.
     + However, running AllTests passes when done like so

+## Iteration 3

+### Organization
++ Our source code is located in the src/main/comp3350/plantr directory.
+This contains our packages:
+    + business - contains our business logic
+    + model - contains objects used throughout application
+    + persistence - contains our database related files
+    + presentation - our presentation/GUI layer

++ Our unit test code is located under src/androidTest/comp3350/plantr
+    + each class is contained in the same package its class is located in
++ Our acceptance test code is located under src/test/comp3350/plantr
+    + each class corresponds with a big user story

+### Overview of Implemented Features
++ We completed acceptance tests of 3 big user stories
+    + NOTE: Depending on the machine, up to 3 tests will fail for unknown reasons.
+On windows machines there seems to be no failed tests
++ We completed integration tests
+    + NOTE: integration tests have database issues and so won't actually test anything
++ Fixed the broken HSQLDB